NeilJain56/website/content/featured/Token/index.md

 showInProjects: false
 ---

-Have you ever been ordering at food from an online service with a bunch of friends and run into the issue of having to foot the bill on one card, leaving everyone else to owe money?
-Token allows you to input several credit cards and charge them differing amounts and get a new vitual card with all the money consolidated.
+Have you ever been ordering food from an online service with a bunch of friends and run into the issue of having to foot the bill on one card, leaving everyone else to owe money?
+Token allows you to input several credit cards and charge them differing amounts and get a new virtual card with all the money consolidated.